LakshmiPriyaHari/Maintenance-Request-Website/README.md

 2. Ability to view the details of a request.
 3. Ability to edit a request.
 4. Ability to delete a request.

+To execute the code:
+1. Open the code in Visual Studio Code
+2. Install node modules using 'npm install'